paolo-vergo/npbayes/NIG/Readme.md

 ![plot](Img/formula.PNG)

 # Aim
-This sampler was developed for to evaluate the chance of considering a bivariate mixture component (couple Mu - Sigma), accordingly to the model provided.
+This sampler was developed to evaluate the chance of considering a bivariate mixture component (couple Mu - Sigma), accordingly to the model provided.
 Moreover, once again the ability of borrowing of information is tested.

 For further details, see Section 3.3 of the Project Report.